MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-macos.md

 Using Microsoft Intune, you can add or create custom settings for your macOS devices using a "custom profile".
 Custom profiles are a feature in Intune.
 They're designed to add device settings and features that aren't built in to Intune.
 These settings must be in an `.xml` or `.mobileconfig` file.

 The Intune settings catalog has many macOS settings, and more are continually added.
 Before you create a custom profile, look for the settings in the [Settings Catalog](../configuration/settings-catalog.md).
-It's possible you won't need a custom profile.
+It's possible you don't need a custom profile.

 This feature applies to: